cloudfoundry/php-buildpack/docs/development.md

 #### Methods

 Here is an explanation of the methods offered to an extension developer.
-All of them are option and if a method is not implemented, it is simply skipped.
+All of them are optional and if a method is not implemented, it is simply skipped.

 ```python
 def configure(ctx):